-Avnei Chein’s mandate is to provide real-time advocacy – guiding and accompanying clients and families in Beit Shemesh through the initial dark moments of crisis to the point where they can survive and flourish independently.
+Avnei Chein’s mandate is to provide real-time advocacy – guiding and accompanying clients and families through the initial dark moments of crisis to the point where they can survive and flourish independently.

-A single-entry point, Avnei Chein’s Crisis Support Team will guide individuals with mental health conditions and their families, hand in hand through the complex social welfare, mental health and justice systems to ensure that individualized care is successfully provided.
+A single-entry point, Avnei Chein’s Crisis Support Team guides individuals with mental health conditions and their families, hand in hand through the complex Israeli social welfare, mental health and justice systems to ensure that individualized care is successfully provided.
 Furthermore, Avnei Chein provides a host of support services to meet the needs of family members.

 The State of Israel Ministry of Health has a mental health division, which has tried to improve policies and provide better services “throughout the entire service chain”, but there is still much work left to be done.
 Avnei Chein was created with the realization that the current mental health safety net is full of holes, and does not address the complex realities of many cases of mental health issues.

-Put simply, individuals and family members of people in a mental health crisis in Beit Shemesh, will no longer suffer alone.
+Put simply, individuals and family members of people in a mental health crisis no longer face their journey alone.